- Concrete Molds Home

 The other option is to simply use a knockout mold to create an opening for a stainless steel or porcelain sink.
 Most countertop experts shy away from integral concrete sinks as a primary kitchen sink.
 "I think that integral sinks are ideal for bathrooms and not as ideal for your kitchen sink where you have food and pots and pans," said Susan Andrews at Buddy Rhodes Design.
 "Concrete stains more easily than stainless and it can chip."

 Undermount sinks are typically the best match with a concrete countertop.
-You can make your own knockout or go to Cheng Concrete Exchange, which has knockouts for many Elkay sink models.
-They also offer knockout forms for faucets, drains, and trivet strips.
+You can make your own knockout or go to CreteMolds.com, which has rubber knockout forms for faucets and drains.
+They also offer mold rubber for creating your own knockouts.

 The other advantage of manufactured molds is that they are durable enough for many uses.
 Most of these sink molds are made of fiberglass which is virtually indestructible.
 Buddy Rhodes has molds in his shop that have been used over 100 times.